RESIST

 People

-The RESIST consortium at the first annual meting in Brussels, May 7 2024
+The RESIST consortium at the second annual meeting in UCLouvain (Louvain-la-Neuve), April 25th, 2025

 Université catholique de Louvain (Belgium), Earth and Life Institute, Earth and Climate Research Center